-- 19. Telephone references should never be used instead of a written reference request.
-However, there may be times when a referee needs to be contacted by telephone, including: - Where the information contained within the written reference is ambiguous or insufficient - Where you are recruiting to a post with access to children, young people and/or adults at risk and a telephone reference is required to confirm authenticity and/or clarify any anomalies or discrepancies. - 20.
+- 17. Telephone references should never be used instead of a written reference request.
+However, there may be times when a referee needs to be contacted by telephone, including: - Where the information contained within the written reference is ambiguous or insufficient - When appointing to a children's home there is a requirement to obtain both written and verbal references 1 - Where you are recruiting to a post with access to children, young people and/or adults at risk and a telephone reference is required to confirm authenticity and/or clarify any anomalies or discrepancies. - 18.
 The following checklist is useful to follow when contacting a referee by telephone: - Plan beforehand and be clear about the information you are seeking - Ensure you are speaking to the correct and most appropriate person - Ask factual questions only using the reference template supplied with this guidance (page 10) - Be aware that a referee may only be prepared to provide basic or limited information - Take notes and make an accurate record of the conversation

-Where the post is working with children, young people or adults at risk, the following additional questions should be asked:
+Where the post involves working with children, young people or adults at risk, the following additional questions should be asked:

-- What is the referee's opinion of the candidate's suitability for working with children, young people or adults at risk; - Whether there are any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children, young people and/or adults at risk; - Whether the referee considers the applicant as suitable for the post being applied for
+• What is the referee's opinion of the candidate's suitability for working with children, young people or adults at risk;